aspose-email/Aspose.Email-API-Reference-Tutorials/email/english/java/_index.md

     Learn how to receive and process emails effortlessly with **Aspose.Email for Java** tutorials.
 Start managing your inbox programmatically and streamline your email workflows.

 * ### [Configuring SMTP Servers with Aspose.Email for Java](./configuring-smtp-servers/)
     Learn how to configure **SMTP servers** effortlessly with **Aspose.Email for Java**.
-Our step-by-step tutorials guide you through seamless email delivery setup and best practices.
+Our step‑by‑step tutorials guide you through seamless email delivery setup and best practices.

 * ### [Advanced Email Attachments with Aspose.Email for Java](./advanced-email-attachments/)
     Delve into advanced email attachment techniques with **Aspose.Email for Java**.
 Explore tutorials for handling various attachment types, managing large files, and optimizing attachment processing efficiently.